Jeffery Tram, Author at New Canadian Media

 Jeffery Tram

-Jeffery Tram was born in Bradford, Ontario, and raised by his Vietnamese mother and Chinese father.
+Jeffery Tram is a Chinese and Vietnamese Canadian aspiring journalist from Bradford Ontario.
 He graduated from Carleton University where he earned an Honours degree in Journalism and a minor in Human Rights and Social Justice.
 He has interests in music, hip hop culture, sports, politics, and social justice, and always has a sense of curiosity about the world.
 Jeffery has combined his passions with the skillset of a modern journalist to work on several projects.
 As the founder and host of AZN Connection, he looks to examine what it means to be Asian in today's world, exploring various topics and discussing important themes that hopefully lead to change within the community.
-As the Managing Editor of Street Voices, Jeffery looks over the content that is produced and ensures that it reaches a journalistic standard while promoting stories that empower marginalized communities.
-Jeffery pushes the conversation further while showcasing a strong personality on the Street Voices podcast, The Echo.
+With Street Voices, Jeffery manages and creates content that empowers marginalized communities.
+He is also a host of the Street Voices podcast, The Echo.
+Overall, he hopes his work as a journalist can make an impact on the world.

 Police cruiser